ldittmar81/ioBroker-i18n-editor/README.md

 # ioBroker i18n-editor
 =================

-This is an i18n-editor to help you translate apapters for ioBroker.
+This is an i18n-editor to help you translate adapters for ioBroker.

 ## License